 It is a challenge to paint a scene that is not usually considered intrinsically beautiful or visually stunning, but it allows me to paint with a scruffy colour palette to reflect the artificial and gloomy ambience of the views as seen along the River Lea.

 The painting Bow Creek was made after a grey rainy spell close to the Docklands Light Railway at Canning Town, where the tracks closely follow the meander of the river.
 A red train slopes away on the extreme right and the O2 Arena (aka Millennium Dome) can also be seen jutting up like a spaceship in the background.
 The painting Old Ford Locks was an example where I enjoyed working with different mark making, often scraping the paint over areas of the surface to render the geometric forms in the scene such as lock railings and the struts of the Olympic Stadium in the background.

 The landscapes accompanying the River Lea's course through London have seen dramatic redevelopment over the years.
-As an artist I am both a witness and documenter to the dynamic relationship between this unassuming river and the ever-changing urban terrain surrounding it.
+As an artist I consider myself both a witness and documenter to the dynamic relationship between this unassuming river and the ever-changing urban terrain surrounding it.